CanelaSoftware/cassiaDB_docs/Queries/cdb_AdvancedCloudQuery.md

   * `"basic"` - A multidimensional array of all user-defined keys.
   * `"advanced"` - A multidimensional array of all keys, including internal keys.

+> _*These parameters are optional; default values are specified in the description._

 ## Outputs:
-Output varies based on `pOutputFormat`; see description above.
+Output varies based on `pOutputFormat`; see description in the Input section above.

 ## API Version:
 * `1.0` - Introduced